delboy711/SMASolarMQTT/README.md

 # Installation

-Install on Raspberry PI image (low write) emonCMS from https://github.com/emoncms/emoncms/blob/master/readme.md
+Install on Raspberry PI image (low write) emonCMS from https://github.com/emoncms/emoncms/blob/master/readme.md Python files should be put in the folder /home/pi/SMASolarMQTT Systemd unit should be placed in folder /etc/systemd/system  enable auto start at boot with the command 'sudo systemd enable SMASolarMQTT' and start it with 'sudo systemd start SMASolarMQTT'

 Fire up a command prompt and install the bluetooth stack